Easter egg basket templates to print and make: step by step guide

 Fancy making some Easter baskets to for your children to stow their eggs in when they do an Easter egg hunt?
 Or to make with your kids and take as a great home-crafted, treat-filled gift when you visit the grandparents or other relatives over the Easter break?

 Our free downloadable Easter basket templates are just what you need: simply print them out to get started.
 In just a few minutes, you can fold and glue the templates into the cutest 9cm x 6.5cm baskets that are just the right size for a small child to carry 3 or 4 Creme Eye-size eggs or a whole stash of mini eggs.

-We've got 3 colour Easter basket printable template options and one black-and-white option – great if you don't have coloured ink in your printer – and perfect for your child to colour in themselves.
+We've got 3 Easter basket printable template options.
+We used the multicoloured one in our pics and video) but there's also a pink, yellow and red one and a black-and-white option – great if you don't have coloured ink in your printer and/or your child would like to colour it in themselves.

-How to make Easter egg baskets with our free downloadable templates: choose one, then follow our step-by-step guide (WITH PICTURES)
+How to make Easter egg baskets with our free downloadable templates: choose one, then follow our step-by-step video and picture guides

 You will need:

 - 1 Easter basket template (from the selection above), printed out

 - mini Easter eggs and chocolate animals to fill the basket, once made

 Step 1.
 Print out your chosen Easter basket template, and cut around it.
 There will be 2 parts: the basket and the handle.
 If you're using the black and white template, it's probably easier to get your child to colour it in now before you do anything else.
 Then glue the 2 parts, with a fair space in between, onto good-quality card to reinforce both parts.